David Jiříček: Columbus Blue Jackets

+Minnesota Wild

+On 30 November 2024, Jiříček was traded from the Blue Jackets to the Minnesota Wild in exchange for Daemon Hunt and four draft picks, including a first-round pick in the 2025 NHL entry draft.
+He was assigned to the Wild's AHL affiliate, the Iowa Wild.
+He was later recalled by Minnesota and registered a goal and assist through 6 games with the Wild.
+While reassigned back to the AHL with Iowa, Jiříček posted 7 assists through 27 appearances before his season was ended through injury on 28 March 2025, after suffering a lacerated spleen.
+On October 17, 2025, Jiříček was again reassigned to the Iowa Wild.

 International play

 Jiříček represented the Czech Republic at the 2021 World Junior Ice Hockey Championships, where he recorded one assist in four games.
 He rejoined the national junior team at the 2022 World Junior Ice Hockey Championships the following year.
 However, he suffered an injury in his first game after a knee-on-knee collision with Team Canada forward Will Cuylle, and was forced to withdraw from the tournament.
 Jiříček returned to the ice for the 2022 IIHF World Championship, where he played five games in his debut with the senior national team, before a planned withdrawal to avoid overtaxing his knee.
 He shared in the team's bronze medal win, the first World medal for the Czech Republic in ten years.

+Named once again to the national junior team for the 2023 IIHF World Junior Championship, Jiříček's travel to the event in Halifax was affected by Winter Storm Elliott, which caused his equipment to be initially lost in transit.
+It was ultimately delivered five hours prior to the team's first game of the tournament.
+The tournament was an international breakout for Jiříček, who was cited as a central player in Czechia's deep run to the event final, where they ultimately took the silver medal after a loss to Canada.
+He was given the award for Best Defenceman of the event by the IIHF directorate, and was also named to the Media All-Star Team.

+Personal life

+Jiříček is the older brother of Adam Jiříček, who was drafted 16th overall by the St. Louis Blues in the 2024 NHL entry draft.